Glyphack/koal/README.md

 #### API

-Each service defines it's API in `/api` directory with Protobuf and implement the API servicr in their module, these definitions will create a REST API using grpc-gateway project.
+Each service defines it's API in `/api` directory with Protobuf and implement the API servicer in their module, these definitions will create a REST API using grpc-gateway project.

 The Gateway is created within the main component and services are given to it as an input.